Updating MySQL® cluster settings

 When changing the host class:

-- Your single-host cluster will be unavailable for a few minutes with database connections terminated.
+- A single-host cluster will be unavailable for a few minutes and all database connections will be dropped.

-- Your multi-host cluster will get a new master host.
-Its hosts will be stopped and updated one by one.
-Once stopped, a host will be unavailable for a few minutes.
+- A multi-host cluster will switch to a new master host Each host is stopped and updated one by one, remaining unavailable for a few minutes.

 - Using a special FQDN does not guarantee a stable database connection: user sessions may be terminated.